jdoores16/Elect_Enginv1/replit.md

 - Maintains long-term memory and knowledge
 - **Does everything the app is designed to do** - responds to queries, generates drawings, processes files, etc.
 - Detects tasks from voice/text prompts by identifying keywords:
-  - 'panelboard schedule' - generates panel schedules
+  - 'panelboard schedule' - uses OCR from uploaded photos and interactive chat to complete all fields
   - 'one line diagram' - creates one-line diagrams
   - 'power plan' - builds power distribution plans
   - 'lighting plan' - designs lighting layouts